jubairt/sales-data-gcp-pipeline/README.md

 ### 5. **Visualization with Looker Studio**
 - Looker Studio dashboards connect to BigQuery datasets.
-- Users can filter by country, region, and sales channel.
+- Users can filter by country and Invoice NO.

 ---